 Only the drivers of the stranded and recovery vehicle should be in those vehicles.
 Nobody else should be in or on those vehicles.
-Ensure bystanders stay at least 1.5 times the un-stretched strap length away, to the side of the line of recovery.
+Ensure passengers and bystanders stand as far away from the vehicles as possible, to the side of the line of recovery.
 NEVER stand between vehicles connected by a Recovery Strap or step over a Recovery Strap once connected - always walk around.